MvRens/ha-enever/README.md

 # Home Assistant Enever integration

 > [!WARNING]
-> This integration is very much a work in progress and does not actually work yet.
+> This integration is at it's early stages in testing.
+This is my first Home Assistant integration, or Python project for that matter, expect bugs.

 A non-official Home Assistant integration for [Enever.nl](https://enever.nl/) which provides sensors for the gas and electricity price feed data.